 Alma Bay is good for snorkelling at low tide.
 You will find a coral garden on the right-hand side of the bay.

 Arthur Bay is also reputed for having beautiful corals.
 If you’re lucky, you may even spot turtles there.
 The best spots for snorkelling in Arthur Bay are on the left-hand side of the bay where the water is more shallow.
-Although we visited Arthur Bay on the way to Florence Bay, we chose not to snorkel there as we had better feedback about Florence Bay.
+Although we visited Arthur Bay on the way to Florence Bay, we chose not to snorkel there as we had heard better feedback about Florence Bay.

 How to find equipment for snorkelling Magnetic Island